 For some students, the sensations of the turn may be uncomfortable at first.
 They may also tend to lean out of the turn.
-Let them know that this is a natural human tendency, as the body tries to realign itself with the perceived vertical, and that it will stop with exposure and practise.
-Students may also feel a slight increase in their weight, G, this is the opposite reaction to the acceleration toward the centre of the turn (centripetal force) – called centrifugal force.
+Let them know that this is a natural human tendency, as the body tries to realign itself with the perceived vertical, and that it will stop with exposure and practice.
+Students may also feel a slight increase in their weight (G).
+This is the gyroscopic reaction to the increased lift.

 The first exercise will be a demonstration of adverse yaw, emphasising the appropriate use of rudder.

 Discuss entering, maintaining, and exiting the medium level turn, at a bank angle of 30 degrees.